fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 ## Supported Languages

-Today OpenShift.io services extension supports projects using Maven and projects build on npm (Node ecosystem).
+ 'Dependency Analytics' extension supports projects using Maven and projects build on npm (Node ecosystem).
 Extending support for Python and Go languages is currently under progress.

 ## Prerequisites